acmpesuecc/warra-worm/README.md

 Ensure SSH is running on all target hosts, accounts exist, and the network allows traffic among these IPs only.

+## Logging

+These scripts utilize Python's standard logging module for output.
+You can control the level of detail shown using the `--log-level` command-line flag.

+**Available Levels:**

+* `DEBUG`: Shows detailed step-by-step information, useful for troubleshooting.
+* `INFO`: Shows general progress messages (this is the default behavior).
+* `WARNING`: Shows potential issues or non-critical errors.
+* `ERROR`: Shows only errors that occurred.

+## Logging

+These scripts utilize Python's standard logging module for output.
+You can control the level of detail shown using the `--log-level` command-line flag.

+**Available Levels:**

+* `DEBUG`: Shows detailed step-by-step information, useful for troubleshooting.
+* `INFO`: Shows general progress messages (this is the default behavior).
+* `WARNING`: Shows potential issues or non-critical errors.
+* `ERROR`: Shows only errors that occurred.

 ## How Each Script Works
+python FooWorm.py

 ### FooVIrus.py (Local file infector)
 Purpose: minimal self-replicating infector without networking.